dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 **Speculative Plan**

-When you are working on proposing a change through a Pull Request, you can use the **terraform-plan.yml** workflow to get a preview of the changes that will be applied to your account.
+When you are working on proposing a change through a Pull Request, use the **terraform-plan.yml** workflow to get a preview of the changes that will be applied to your account.
 This workflow will run `terraform plan` and post the output as a comment on the Pull Request.

 <details>
   <summary>Click to expand the content of the <b>terraform-plan.yml</b> workflow</summary>